REB: Reducing Biases in Representation for Industrial Anomaly Detection: Experiments

 \subsection{Coreset Algorithm and Inference Time}

 Detection efficiency is crucial for industrial manufacturing, as it directly affects the production cost and efficiency.
-First, the backbone size affects inference time.
-In addition, for KNN-based anomaly detection methods, inference time is usually positively related to the size of the backbone and memory bank.
-This issue has already been talked by~\cite{cohen2020sub} and PatchCore~\cite{roth2022towards}.
+The inference time of KNN-based anomaly detection methods is usually positively related to the size of the backbone and memory bank.
+This issue has already been discussed by~\cite{cohen2020sub} and PatchCore~\cite{roth2022towards}.
 PatchCore adopted a Coreset algorithm~\cite{sener2017active} to find a subset to approximate the whole memory bank for lower computation cost.
 In this section, we integrate the Coreset algorithm with our REB and make a comparison with PatchCore.
 Similarly, we use REB-$n$\% to denote the percentage of corset.
 The corset proportions were set to 100\%, 50\%, 10\%, 1\%, and 0.1\% in the experiments respectively.
 The implementations are on the same GPU RTX3090 for a fair comparison.
-The ResNet18 and WideResnet50 (Res18 and WR50 for short) are used as the backbones of REB and PatchCore, respectively.
-Figure \ref{infer} shows the relationship between FPS (frames per second) and Im.AUROC performance, where the x-axis represents the FPS, and the y-axis represents Im.AUROC.
+The Res18 and WR50 are used as the backbones of REB and PatchCore, respectively.
+Fig. \ref{infer} shows the relationship between FPS (frames per second) and Im.AUROC performance, where the x-axis represents the FPS, and the y-axis represents Im.AUROC.
 We can see that REB outperforms the PatchCore in terms of all corset proportions, especially using smaller backbone networks.
-When the size of the memory bank is relatively large, REB (Relative Error Binning) achieves better performance because it takes into account the local distribution of the feature space more effectively.
+When the size of the memory bank is relatively large, REB achieves better performance because it takes into account the local distribution of the feature space more effectively.
 In addition, REB presents a smoother and more reliable performance curve across a range of Coreset proportions, compared with Patchcore.
-This observation concludes that REB is highly effective, as it achieves improvements in both speed and accuracy.
+This observation indicates that REB is highly efficient, achieving higher accuracy without compromising inference speed. \\

+Focusing solely on the horizontal axis representing frames per second (FPS), the comparison also shows that, with the same backbone and coreset ratio, Patchcore and REB achieve nearly identical FPS rates.
+This similarity is primarily because the only difference in the model structure during the inference phase between Patchcore and REB is the employment of KNN and LDKNN, respectively.
+Moreover, during the inference phase, LDKNN merely adds an operation of constant value calculation.
+According to our statistics, the inference time difference between LDKNN and KNN is less than 0.1 ms, which is negligible.
+This data further confirms that LDKNN and vanilla KNN share similar inference time complexities.